eastendpsychotherapy - john slade

 Home Who Why When Where What How FAQs

-If you have a question please send it to john@eastendpsychotherapy.co.uk.
-I will respond as soon as I can.
+Please feel free to send questions to john@eastendpsychotherapy.co.uk.
+I will do my best to respond promptly.
 Some questions about my practice are answered below.

 How much do you charge?

-£50 for an individual session; £60 for a couple session.
+£65 per session.
+This includes the first meeting.
 Sessions which are not planned on a regular basis may be charged differently.
-Reduced fees are sometimes available.
+Reduced fees are sometimes available; please ask.

 What if I want to stop?

-You are free to come to an end at any time without notice.
-However it usually feels more satisfactory for all concerned if the ending of therapy is negotiated and agreed in advance.
-I will not try to hold you to a protracted ending against your wishes.
+You will be free to end your therapy at any time.
+It usually feels more satisfactory if the process of ending is negotiated and agreed in advance.
+I will give you my honest opinion on ending therapy but I will not try to hold you longer than you wish to remain.

 What if I don't like it?

-First of all, tell me; the feedback will be helpful.
-We may find that I am missing something, or that we are not working in a way that suits you.
+First of all, tell me; your feedback will be helpful.
+It may be that I am missing something, or that we are not working in a way that suits you.
 We may be able to address the difficulty and find a way through it.
-However if you feel consistently uncomfortable, or that the therapy is not helping you, then it may be that I am not the right therapist for you or that this is not the right time.
-I will give you my opinion but you will not be pressured into continuing.
+If however you feel consistently uncomfortable, or that the therapy is not helping, it may be that I am not the right therapist for you or that this is not the right time.
+As always I will give you my opinion but you will not be pressured or criticised for your point of view.

 I am an Integrative Psychotherapist.
-I believe that positive change and development comes through positive relationship in our external and internal life.
-We grow through accepting and connecting aspects of ourselves, so that we feel more complete and whole and more able to stand in relation to the world.
+I believe that positive changes and development come through positive relationships in our internal and external life.
+We grow through accepting and connecting aspects of ourselves, so that we feel more complete, more content and more able to stand in relation to the world.
 We can improve our capacity to recognise our thoughts and feelings and to decide how to act more positively.
+In practice I have integrated and drawn influence from a number of theories, notably Contemporary Psychoanalysis, Attachment Theory, Person-Centred Counselling, Solution-Focused Brief Therapy and Cognitive Behavioural Therapy.

 What does UKCP registration mean?